junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 // Train the model
 var model = trainingPipeline.Fit(trainingDataView);

 ```

+We will look at two metrics:
+* L1 Loss - you need to minimise this, though if the input labels are not normalised, this can be quite high.
+* [R-squared](http://statisticsbyjim.com/regression/interpret-r-squared-regression/) - provides a measure of the goodness of fit, for linear regressions models will be between 0 -> 1, the closer to 1 the better.

+The absolute loss is defined as  L1 = (1/m) * sum( abs( yi - y'i))

+Running the code as is yeilds an R-Sqaured of 0.608, we will want to improve this.
+A first step would be to start to experiment with the feature selection, perhaps to start with a reduced list of features *after* we have a clearer understanding then consider getting a wider set of data.

 # Saving the model for later use
+It is simple to store the model used to predict house prices

 ```C#

 // Save the model for later comsumption from end-user apps